Not Business Advice ✍️

 And it's way simpler.
 It's just money.

-I was setting up my business with my accountant and he told me that if I get fired I might lose all my tax benefits.
+I was setting up my business and my accountant told me that if I get fired I might lose all of my tax benefits.

 So we made a deal.

-I explained my position that firing me would cause me huge legal and financial problems.
+I explained that firing me would cause me huge legal issues and financial problems.

-They explained that they wouldn't fire me if I signed that I don't want that money.
+They explained that they wouldn't fire me if I signed and agreed that I didn't want the money.

-He agreed.
-He said "Yes, it has turned into a fuck you."
+The founder agreed, "Yes, it has turned into a fuck you".

 I had to remind myself that it was just a speeding ticket.
-I made that money in a week recently.
+And that not every fight is worth fighting.

-I remember them kicking me out of all the accounts, not even allowing me to say goodbye to my teammates or the company in the weekly meeting, as was normal practice.
+They kicked me out of all of the accounts, not even allowing me to say goodbye to my teammates or the company in the weekly meeting, as was standard practice.

-I had already forgotten about them, the money and the drama.
+Walking back, I had already forgotten about them, the money and the drama.
+It was over.
+A new chapter had began.

-I got home, put some music on and started dancing and tearing my clothes off, performing a strip show to my girlfriend.
+When I got home, I put on some stupid music and started dancing and tearing my clothes off, performing a strip show to my girlfriend.

 So much laughing.
 So much happiness.